The Student Counseling unit's experienced and trained staff listen to students' concerns about academic, emotional, or social problems.

 - Provide support during crisis

 What do students do?

 - Describe situations, thoughts, or feelings

 - Share responsibility for a treatment plan

 Who else knows what I discussed with my counselor during my session?

 Individual counseling is a cooperative effort between you and your counselor.
 Counseling is usually conducted through a weekly session in a safe, supportive, and confidential environment.
 Students benefit from selecting a preferred counselor, depending on the counselor’s availability.
-Students often seek the Center of Student Well-Being for assistance with issues as problems in relationships, family issues, complications with friends or peers, depression, obsessions, phobias, anxiety, culture adjustment, and drug abuse problems.
+Students often seek the Center of Student Well-Being for assistance with issues such as problems in relationships, family issues, friends and peers, depression, obsessions, phobias, anxiety, culture adjustment, and drug abuse problems.
 Sometimes students also seek advice on how to help a peer or a family member.
 The first appointment is an initial assessment; when you visit our office, plan to arrive before your appointment.
 You will be given a form to fill in information about yourself for your counselor.
 The first appointment includes an explanation of the counselor's ethical role and confidentiality, a better understanding of the student’s concerns, and arranging a therapeutic plan.